ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 On receiving  a request to update a Template File Format with the input parameters (code, descr, lang_code and is_active), the system updates the Template File Format in the Template File Format Database for the Code received

-While updating the Template File Format, the system perform the following steps
+While updating the Template File Format, the system performs the following steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * descr - character (256) - Optional